Keio Hai Nisai Stakes

 The Keio Hai Nisai Stakes was first run in 1965 and was elevated to Grade 2 status in 1984.
 It was usually run at Nakayama Racecourse until 1979 and made a one-off return to that venue in 2002.
-It serves as a trial race for the Asahi Hai Futurity Stakes.
+It serves as a trial race for the 1600-meter Asahi Hai Futurity Stakes, which is considered the de facto year-end championship for Japanese thoroughbred racing in the two-year-olds division.